Sainsbury's nine-year run of sales growth ends

 Britain's grocery market is growing at its slowest rate since 2005 due to falling food price inflation and as subdued wages growth keeps consumer spending in check.

-The "big four" grocers - market leader Tesco, Wal-Mart's Asda, Sainsbury's and Wm Morrison - are all being outpaced by sales growth at discounters Aldi and Lidl, while upmarket chains Waitrose and Marks & Spencer are also gaining share.
+The "big four" grocers - market leader Tesco (TSCO.L), Wal-Mart's (WMT.N) Asda, Sainsbury's and Wm Morrison (MRW.L) - are all being outpaced by sales growth at discounters Aldi ALDIEI.UL and Lidl LIDUK.UL, while upmarket chains Waitrose JLP.UL and Marks & Spencer (MKS.L) are also gaining share.

 Last week No. 4 supermarket group Morrisons posted its lowest annual profit for five years, issued a huge profit warning and sparked fears of an industry price war after saying it would invest 1 billion pounds ($1.7 billion) in price cuts over three years to win back customers from discounters.